BruceShankleIV/Project64-1.6.2/README.md

 l0lgamez - You were a great tester!

-MTA - Thanks for checking out the project and finding a bug! :)
+MTA - Thanks for checking out the project and notably suggesting a chinese fan translation of MM to add!

 TheGent & Smiff - Although both of your work on the original Database support files has been obsolete by
 		  now, I can't go without saying how you put a lot of time into it which is respectable.